The Bankrate promise

 Good news: if you qualify, relatively new guidelines mean that you won’t be subject to any VA construction loan limits.

-How to get a VA construction loan
+How to build a house with a VA loan

+Before you can take on new construction, VA loans require a key piece of paperwork.
 The first step to securing a VA construction loan is to obtain your Certificate of Eligibility (COE).
 This proves that you’ve met the minimum service requirements to be eligible for a VA loan.

 You can apply for your COE online through the VA eBenefits portal.
 If you’re a veteran, you’ll need your DD214 discharge papers.
 If you’re an active-duty service member, you’ll need a statement of service signed by your personnel officer.

-2. Choose a lender and get preapproved
+Step 2: Choose a VA lender and get preapproved

 If you’ve been fortunate to find a lender, be sure to get preapproved for the loan.
 Here are the documents you should have on hand: